Cold Weather Camping Gear

 - Thrifty: Your rain coat can be a layer in cold as well.
 It will break the wind and add insulation.

-- Glove liners: you can use Under Armor or similar thin gloves as liners inside of regular snow gloves.
-Thrifty: Here is an example of a Champion version, called running gloves, at Target: Champion Running Gloves
+- SM-Fav Glove liners: you can use Under Armor or similar thin gloves as liners inside of regular snow gloves.
+Thrifty: Here is an example of a thin gloves, called running gloves, at Amazon: Champion Running Gloves

 - Gloves or mittens.